 For the Chip volume, the material will be Silicon:

 Click on the ‘+ button’ next to Boundary conditions.
 Select ‘Natural convection inlet/outlet‘ and assign it to the 6 outer faces of the air domain.

 The standard meshing tool will be used to mesh the heat sink.
 A total of six different meshes will be created, to show how the configuration parameters affect the resulting mesh.
 Make sure to check this documentation page for the standard mesh settings.

 To create a mesh, please navigate to Mesh in the simulation tree.
 A tab with options will open.

-In the Fineness sliding bar, users can specify global levels of fineness to their meshes;
+With the Fineness sliding bar, users can specify global levels of fineness to their meshes;

 Automatic boundary layers generates layers automatically, based on the boundary conditions set by the user;